alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 >
 > The ID parameter is assumed to be trusted but comes directly from the client without sanitization.
 This leads to a SQL Injection where an authenticated user with low or no privileges can retrieve sensitive data, such as from the `xi_session` and `xi_users` table containing data such as emails, usernames, hashed passwords, API tokens, and backend tickets.

-As we can see, this vulnerability seems plausible, but we need a way in, since it only works if we have at least access to a low privileged user.
+As we can see, this vulnerability only works if we have at least access to a low privileged user.
+We need a way in to test it.

 I've ran `ffuf -u http://nagios.monitored.htb/nagiosxi/FUZZ -w /usr/share/wordlists/dirbuster/directory-list-1.0.txt` to enumerate endpoints and this is what I've got: